 - Statewide coastal - $15

-There are several other specialized types of fishing licenses and even a lifetime fishing license available.
-You can check those out here.
-But for basic fisherman, this is what you'll need:
+There are several other specialized types of fishing licenses and even a lifetime fishing license available as explained on this page.

 Special free licenses: